stanac/LiteApi/README.md

 ### 1.3
 - [ ] Support for versioning using request header value, versioning using routes is supported with `ControllerRouteAttribute`
+- [ ] Enable multiple instances of the middleware to run in one app

 ### 1.2
 - [ ] Performance testing, performance improvements with Roslyn code generators